mikewhiteman/telegram-mandarin-tutor/README.md

 ```

 Note: The easiest way to get a list of available gTTS languages is to print them with `gtts-cli --all`

+## To Do:
+- [ ] Add support for multiple langauges (ultimately a rather simple mapping exercise across the supported text <> to speech language libraries)
+- [ ] Replace gTTS library with more realistic sounding alternatives. gTTS is a great, free offering but I think I can find fairly inexpensive alternatives that would provide a much more realistic sounding voice for the tutor.